Header & footer

 If you choose the Replace the selected Container option, the chosen element (chart, text, KPI, images) will be inserted into that container.

-STEP 6: After inserting an element, you can use the container controls to copy/paste the contents of a cell.
-You can also reset or delete a cell.
+STEP 6: After inserting an element, use the container controls to copy and paste its contents into another cell.
+You can also reset or delete a cell and its contents.
+This is demonstrated in the image below.

-Use the Insert dropdown menu to add the predefined text elements listed below:
+Use the Insert dropdown menu to add the predefined text elements to the header or footer, as listed below:

-• Page Numbers: Supported formats 'Page X of Y', 'Page X/Y', 'Page X'.
-You can use the page numbers in the header to traverse the report.
+Page Numbers: Supported formats are 'Page X of Y', 'Page X/Y', 'Page X.' You can use the page numbers in the header or footer to traverse the report.

-• Date: Select from the different supported formats
+Date: Select from the different supported date formats to add to the header or footer.

-• Symbols: Insert symbols denoting trademark or copyright or choose an emoji.
+Symbols: Insert symbols such as trademark or copyright, or choose an emoji.

-• Data Field: Select any dimension or measure.
-The dimension values and measure totals are displayed in the header.
+Data Field: Select any dimension or measure.
+The dimension values and measure totals are displayed in the header/footer.

-The image below shows various predefined text elements inserted in the header.
+The image below shows a sample of how various predefined text elements are inserted in the header and footer.

 4. Presets

-Before looking at creating header/footer elements from scratch, let's see how to leverage presets to insert header/footer in a single click.
+In addition to creating header/footer elements from scratch, we'll look at how to use pre-made presets to insert header/footer elements with just one click.

 4.1.
 Header preset

 STEP 2: You can see that the header has been updated.
-These can be further customized but for now, let's go ahead with the preset.
-Click on Close editor to apply the preset.
+These can be further customized as explained in the upcoming sections, but for now, let's go ahead with the preset.
+Close the side panel and click on Close Editor to apply the preset.

 STEP 1: To display the footer, select Show Footer from the header context menu.
 The default footer displays the current date.

-STEP 2: You can open footer presets either from the footer context menu or navigate to the Header & Footer ribbon > Expand the Type dropdown > Select Footer from the Presets section.
+STEP 2: You can open footer presets either from the footer context menu or by navigating to the Header & Footer ribbon, expanding the Type dropdown, and selecting Footer from the Presets section.
 A side panel opens with a list of the available presets.
 Select a preset and click Proceed in the warning pop-up.
 Click Close Editor to apply the changes.

 STEP 3: The footer displays the page number by default.
 You can disable the Inforiver pagination using the Pagination toggle from the context menu.